A History of Les Avants

 Grand Hotel Des Avants

-Le Châtelard Academy is housed in a remarkable Belle Epoque building built in 1873-1875 by Jean-Louis Dufour.
-In its beginnings it was a luxurious hotel called the Grand Hotel des Avants, which through the years was graced with such celebrated guests as Ernest Hemingway.
-He is said to have written parts of his works A Moveable Feast and A Farewell to Arms within its walls.
+Le Châtelard is set within a remarkable Belle Époque building constructed between 1873 and 1875 by Jean-Louis Dufour.
+Originally, it was a luxurious establishment known as the Grand Hotel des Avants, which welcomed distinguished guests such as Ernest Hemingway, who is said to have written parts of A Moveable Feast and A Farewell to Arms within its walls.

-The Grand Hotel des Avants closed shortly before the beginning of the Second World War following an economic downturn that swept the whole of the Montreux region, including the town of Les Avants.
-During the war, the building of the Grand Hotel along with all other hotels in the Riviera region was transformed by the Swiss army into a camp for wounded soldiers and Jewish refugees.
+Shortly before the Second World War, the hotel closed due to an economic downturn affecting the Montreux region.
+During the war, the building, along with others in the Riviera, was repurposed by the Swiss army as a refuge for wounded soldiers and Jewish refugees.

 Châtelard School